Regional Prevention Coordination (RPC)

 Narcan is available to community members in southeast Nebraska at no cost for individuals requesting the drug for themselves or someone else “at risk for an opioid overdose.”

-Two pharmacies were selected in Lincoln, Nebraska: HyVee Pharmacy at 5010 ‘O’ Street and Kohll’s Rx Pharmacy at 808 North 27th Street.
-A third pharmacy in rural southeast Nebraska, Hyrum’s Family Value Pharmacy at 2115 14th Street, Auburn, Nebraska, will also be participating.
-The pilot program will run from December 20, 2019, to March 31, 2020.
-Community members can go to one of the three pharmacies mentioned above and speak to the pharmacist to obtain the FREE Narcan.
+Six pharmacies were selected in RegionV/southeast Nebraska: HyVee Pharmacy at 5010 ‘O’ Street in Lincoln, Kohll’s Rx Pharmacy at 808 North 27th Street in Lincoln, Clabaugh Pharmacy at 501 E. Court Street, and 910 Easy Court Street In Beatrice, U-Save at 13851 Guildford Street, Suite D in Waverly, and Charlie’s U-Save at 2029 North Lincoln Ave in York.
+The pilot program will run from December 20, 2019, to September 30, 2020.
+Community members can go to one of the six pharmacies mentioned above and speak to the pharmacist to obtain the FREE Narcan.

 For more information on The Southeast Nebraska Native American Coalition (SENNAC), please visit their Facebook page.